Updated March 18, 2026

 Info

-All of Sweden — Systembolaget is the only retail source above 3.5% ABV
+All of Sweden — Systembolaget is the sole retail source for beverages above 3.5% ABV.
+Central Stockholm locations include Hötorget, Odenplan, Södermalm (Folkungagatan), Kungsholmen, and near T-Centralen.

 How to avoid